shravika66/Decision-Tree-Algorithm/README.md

 **Introduction**

-  Random forests is a supervised learning algorithm.
+  **Random forest** is a supervised learning algorithm.
 It can be used both for classification and regression.
 It is also the most flexible and easy to use algorithm.
 A forest is comprised of trees.
 It is said that the more trees it has, the more robust a forest is.
 Random forests creates decision trees on randomly selected data samples, gets prediction from each tree and selects the best solution by means of voting.
 It also provides a pretty good indicator of the feature importance.
    Tree models where the target variable can take a discrete set of values are called classification trees; in these tree structures, leaves represent class labels and branches represent conjunctions of features that lead to those class labels.
 A random forest is a collection of decision trees.
 With that said, random forests are a strong modeling technique and much more robust than a single decision tree.

 -Random forest uses gini importance or mean decrease in impurity (MDI) to calculate the importance of each feature.